mfractor/mfractor.github.io/docs/contributing.md

 !!! important
     Make sure to install mkdocs and the material theme both using `pip`.
 If you install `mkdocs` from Homebrew and them install the material theme from `pip` (the only place where its available as a package) you will get errors trying to compile the docs or running it locally.

+Local installation is error prone.
+Consider using the docker image for faster and simpler setup.
+The script file `docker-serve` at the root of the repository (`docs` branch) will try to download the correct image and run the local server.

 ### Extensions